-H.264 (or AVC or Advanced Video Coding) codec allows to stream HD videos even with compression.
-Audio compression and decompression takes place just like the video using AAC and MP3 codecs.
+H.264 (or AVC or Advanced Video Coding) codec allows streaming HD videos even with compression.
+Audio compression and decompression take place just like the video using AAC and MP3 codecs.

 An online video file (usually .flv or .fl4) is sent to the CDN (content delivery network) through an RTMP connection.
 A CDN is a group of servers to deliver video content to users in proximity.

 There are different ways to monetize and protect online educational content including videos, live sessions, and other material.
 Some of them are discussed here